-According to Rwanda's Ministry of Agriculture, the main reason why the country is currently falling short of the coffee sector targets for 2010 is an insufficient level of cherry production.
-In Rwanda, one of the most densely populated countries in sub-Saharan Africa, land parcels are extremely small – averaging only a few acres.
-Most farmers live off subsistence agriculture, and therefore usually give priority to food crops, allocating only a small fraction of their land to coffee.
-Since their revenues from coffee sales are limited by production levels, finding ways to improve their yields could make coffee a more attractive crop choice and help small-scale farmers shift out of subsistence farming into more profitable activities.
+Coffee is a major export crop for Rwanda and contributes about US$34 million in export earnings a year, about 15 percent of the country’s foreign exchange earnings.
+In Rwanda, one of the most densely populated countries in sub-Saharan Africa, land parcels are extremely small, averaging only a few acres.
+The coffee industry in Rwanda is dominated by about 500,000 smallholder coffee producers, with an average of 170 coffee trees each.
+Most of these families live off subsistence agriculture, and therefore give priority to food crops.
+Since their revenues from coffee sales are limited by their production level, finding ways to improve their yields could make coffee a more attractive crop choice and may help small-scale farmers shift out of subsistence farming into more profitable activities.

-TechnoServe, an agri-business NGO aiming to provide business solutions to those in rural areas, is conducting agronomy trainings in several coffee growing regions in Rwanda and other East African countries.
-IPA is conducting a randomized evaluation of one of TechnoServe’s agronomy training programs in Nyarubaka, a rural sector (a geographical unit covering thirty villages) in the Southern Province of Rwanda.
-Similar to other coffee farming regions in Rwanda, the majority of farmers in Nyarubaka live off the food crops they grow and few households have electricity.
+TechnoServe, an agri-business NGO that provides business solutions in rural areas, conducts agricultural business and technology trainings in several coffee growing regions in Rwanda and other East African countries.
+Researchers conducted a randomized evaluation of one of TechnoServe’s agronomy training programs in Nyarubaka, a rural sector (a geographical unit covering 30 villages) in southern Rwanda.

-Training sessions took place once a month for 11 months in the first year of the program and an additional 5 review training sessions were done over the course of the second year.
-These trainings covered a number of coffee best practices: rejuvenation and pruning; nutrition (organic and inorganic); pest, disease and weed management; mulching; soil and water conservation (water traps, terracing); shading; and record keeping.
-Trainings were attended by groups of around 30 farmers and took place on the plot of a designated "focal farmer" who was generally chosen because of the accessibility of his/her plot.
+The training covered several best practices in coffee growing: tree pruning; fertilizer use; pest, disease and weed management; mulching; soil and water conservation; and record keeping.
+Training sessions took place once a month for 11 months in the first year of the program; TechnoServe conducted an additional 5 review training sessions over the course of the second year.
+Groups of around 30 farmers attended the trainings, which took place on the plot of a designated "focal farmer" (generally chosen because of the accessibility of his or her plot).